Pamarthiaadi9/Mini-1/README.md

 # Improved Mental Health Forecasting by Cause Extraction of Emotions in Client-Therapist Conversations

 This project proposes a new deep learning system for enhanced mental health prediction based on extracting causes of emotions and the emotions themselves from transcripts of therapy sessions.
-Rule-based NLP methods are applied for the emotion-cause extraction, while a classifier in the form of LSTM is utilized for predicting the status of mental health with greater explainability.
+Rule-based NLP methods are applied for the emotion-cause extraction.
+At the same time, a classifier in the form of an LSTM is utilized for predicting the status of mental health with greater explainability.
 It has a performance of 95.12% accuracy with considerable potential to indicate at-risk people based on language and emotional patterns.

 # Overview
-Conventional mental health prediction models fail to consider context underlying emotional utterances.
-Considering both what is expressed as emotion and why are important for psychological assessment.
+Conventional mental health prediction models fail to consider the context underlying emotional utterances.
+Considering what is expressed as emotion and why are important for psychological assessment.

 The project suggests a hybrid NLP-deep learning solution that:

-Identifies the cause and expressed emotion using rule-based approach via SpaCy dependency parsing.
+Identifies the cause and expresses emotion using a rule-based approach via SpaCy dependency parsing.

 Reduces fine-grained emotions into six broad categories: anger, disgust, fear, joy, sadness, surprise.